WeiHao97/cs329s-waymo-object-detection/README.md

 Demo
 - [x] Add exploratory features to the web application
 - [x] Enhance the training and evaluation processes (submission of training jobs)
-- [ ] Create script to compress and deploy model on Nvidia Jetson Nano
-- [ ] Write report
+- [x] Prepare final application and demo
 </p>

 <H1>Data</H1>